vahidmoslemi/SequenceGuessGame/README.md

       EventListenerInterface and EventSourceIComponent
     • both GameCore and UIHandler are drived from these classes and connected to each other using RegisterEventListener method.
 And interact with each other using Notify and HandlerEvent functions

+# Fill free to use my my codes but please refer to my github page address.